History of the Tarbais Haricot

 kidney-shaped seed “ayacolt”, the origin of our word “haricot”.

 One of the first products imported from South America in the

-16th century, the bean arrived in Europe in the hold of Christopher
+16th century, the haricot arrived in Europe in the hold of Christopher

 COLUMBUS’ ship.
 An interesting note is that when Catherine de’